Disease related genes Enzymes FDA approved drug targets Predicted intracellular proteins Predicted membrane proteins

 The reliability score is divided into Enhanced, Supported, Approved, or Uncertain, and is displayed on both Tissue Atlas and Pathology Atlas.

-RNA tissue category: Tissue enhanced (ovary, small intestine, testis)
+RNA cancer category: Tissue enhanced (testis cancer)

 Gene information from Ensembl and Entrez, as well as links to available gene identifiers are displayed here.
 Information was retrieved from Ensembl if not indicated otherwise.